Can too much protein be harmful?

 Is Protein Powder bad for Kidneys?

-If you already have problems here, then increasing proteins is not advisable at all.
+If you already have problems here, then extra protein diet is not advisable at all.

 Whey or Casein Allergy